ozgur-aksoy/academic-website/_pages/about.md

 title: about
 permalink: /

-subtitle: "**I am a Ph.D. candidate in Information Systems at the University of Texas at Dallas.
+subtitle: **I am a Ph.D. candidate in Information Systems at the University of Texas at Dallas.
 My research explores how artificial intelligence  shapes decision-making in healthcare, with a focus on cost efficiency, equity, and care quality.
-I apply machine learning, econometrics, and design science to build sociotechnical systems that work in practice.**"
+I apply machine learning, econometrics, and design science to build sociotechnical systems that work in practice.**

 profile: